Order of the Founders and Patriots of America: Publications

 The OFPA periodically publishes The Bulletin, a semi-annual magazine for associates.
 The Order has also published multiple volumes of The Register, an index of the genealogical pedigree of all associates.
-Volume Five of The Register is currently available for purchase on the OFPA website.
+Volumes 6 and 7 of The Register are currently available for purchase on the OFPA website.
 The Order also publishes a book entitled Founders of Early American Families, that contains historical information about the male heads of families who emigrated to the 13 original colonies from 1607 to 1657.
 The latest version is the Second Revised Edition that contains entries for 4,490 Founders plus a roster of current members, Governors, General Officers and a list of all past Governors General of the Order.